PCBs Contamination in Killer Whales and Orca Pollution

 Within the previous decades, it became apparent to scientists that PCBs are unsafe to expose to the body, and do not degrade easily once introduced into the environment.
 As a result, the United States was the first to implement a ban on the manufacturing of PCBs by the year 1979.

 Through various studies in animal and human populations, various assessments indicate the potential carcinogenicity of polychlorinated biphenyls.
 Per modern research programs, PCBs theoretically cause cancer in animals, as well as humans.
 Additionally, there are a number of serious non-cancer health effects in animals as well as humans.
-These impacts include impact to the reproductive organs, immune system, and the central and overall nervous system.
+These include the impact on the reproductive organs, immune system, and the central and overall nervous system.
 Similarly, there are other health effects due to the long-term exposures of PCBs, which are currently undergoing research.

-Polychlorinated biphenylsare (PCBs) are one of the most widely studied environmental contaminants.
+Polychlorinated biphenyls (PCBs) are one of the most widely studied environmental contaminants.
 In fact, today geologists and engineers perform Environmental Site Assessments to study soil and groundwater samples for PCBs contamination at commercial and industrial sites.
 And marine biologists perform a variety of analytical procedures to study fauna and flora for PCBs contamination.

 How the Contamination Happens

 The marine ecosystems are where polychlorinated biphenyls (also known as PCBs chemicals) go to travel, but not disappear.
-And consequently, they end up in the bodies of the marine animals.
+And consequently, they end up in the bodies of marine animals.
 In the environmental engineering industry, the term “source area” defines the precise location where a contaminant of concern is first introduced into the environment.
-In fact, engineers, geologists and hydro-geologists can study the fate and transport of various chemicals of concern, in order to determine the level of threat during migration, and at the endpoint.
-This process involves an in-depth analysis of chemical properties and characteristics, in conjunction with environmental factors, settings, medias of transport and health effects.
+In fact, engineers, geologists, and hydro-geologists can study the fate and transport of various chemicals of concern, in order to determine the level of threat during migration, and at the endpoint.
+This process involves an in-depth analysis of chemical properties and characteristics, in conjunction with environmental factors, settings, media of transport and health effects.

 Migration & Exposure Points

 Due to the high mobility properties of PCBs, the harmful chemical ends up in regions and environments far beyond their original source area.
-For example, migration can occur through soil and into groundwater which flows into streams, rivers springs and into the ocean.
+For example, migration can occur through the soil and into groundwater which flows into streams, rivers springs and into the ocean.
 Similarly, PCB migration can occur through sewers, storm drains and other human infrastructures which also deposit directly into the ocean.
 Even when humans are not running into PCBs on land, the chemicals are still migrating through these systems.
 And although migration patters can commence at source areas far away from the coastal line, PCBs still easily disburse into the nearest marine ecosystems.

 Contamination in Killer Whales & Orca Pollution

-PCBs contamination in killer whales and orca pollution: Killer whales (also known as orcas or orcinus orca) are apex predators eating everything from small fish to large ones (including sharks), as well as aquatic mammals such as seals, sea lions other whales and more.
+PCBs contamination in killer whales and orca pollution: Killer whales (also known as orcas or Orcinus orca) are apex predators eating everything from small fish to large ones (including sharks), as well as aquatic mammals such as seals, sea lions other whales and more.
 And the current theory regarding the mode of PCBs contamination in orcas is by diet.
-As a result, killer whales at the top of the food chain, and accumulate more PCBs overtime, than other ocean animals.
+As a result, killer whales at the top of the food chain, and accumulate more PCBs over time, than other ocean animals.

 Exposure by Food

 PCBs, being the organic chemicals that they are, chemically prefer to stay in the body fat of any animal, rather than the organs or lean sections.
-Thus, once introduced into the orca’s body, the bio-available chemical attracts itself into the blubber, and resides there as the absolute final end-point.
-And the overall concentration of this end-point keeps increasing overtime, as the whale consumes more food with PCB contamination.
+Thus, once introduced into the orca’s body, the bio-available chemical attracts itself into the blubber and resides there as the absolute final end-point.
+And the overall concentration of this end-point keeps increasing over time, as the whale consumes more food with PCB contamination.
 This process is called bio-magnification.
 Bio-magnification: pollutants become higher in concentration within the body of animals, as one moves up the food chain.

 Orca Mothers Nursing their Calves with PCBs Contaminated Milk

 Recent analytical observations indicate male killer whales contain more PCB-rich fat than the female killer whales.
 This discrepancy is likely a result of the male orca’s larger dietary intake, by volume.
-However, one of the highest complications with PCBs in female dolphins and orca, is that their milk is high in fat.
+However, one of the highest complications with PCBs in female dolphins and orca is that their milk is high in fat.
 In fact, orca milk can contain up to 40% fat, which is a very high end-point for the PCBs in pregnant killer wales.

 Dying Calves for Reasons Unknown to Mother Whales

 Unfortunately, as female orcas use their body fat in milk production, they unknowingly offload dangerous levels of the toxic chemicals onto their calf.
 There is speculation in the scientific community that PCB enriched milk has already been the result of numerous premature deaths among orca and dolphin calves.
-And PCBs are also known to alter fertility, and cause premature death before birthing.
+And PCBs are also known to alter fertility and cause premature death before birthing.

 Psychological Trauma Among Whales

 Moreover, some marine biologists speculate that mother whales are experiencing extreme psychological trauma as a result of their calves dying prematurely.
 To summarize, researches believe the mothers blame themselves for the death of their young.
 And that the depression is shared by other members of their pod or community.
 Researchers also believe that such human-induced depression results in strange and unhealthy behavior among the whales, such as mass beaching, feeding deprivation and health defects.
-These strange behaviors after a calve’s premature death have also been researched among other whale species, such as pilot wales.
+These strange behaviors after a calve’s premature death have also been researched among other whale species, such as pilot whales.